sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 [ACCORDION-BEGIN [Step 1: ](Download the OVA File)]

-Sign up for the free virtual machine image (the `.ova` file) of SAP Vora 1.4, developer edition from the SAP Store:
+Sign up for and request the free virtual machine appliance (the `.ova` file) of SAP Vora 1.4, developer edition from the SAP Store by clicking on **Trial Version** button on:

 https://store.sap.com/sap/cp/ui/resources/store/html/SolutionDetails.html?sap-language=EN&pid=0000014484

 You need to have free registration at SAP Store.

 Once the product is requested you will receive an e-mail with the link to download an archive file with `.ova` file in it.
 The size of an archive file is about 2GB.

 [DONE]
 [ACCORDION-END]